Velocidex/velociraptor-docs/content/vql_reference/plugin/http_client/_index.md

 root_ca|As a better alternative to disable_ssl_security, allows root ca certs to be added here.|string cookie_jar|A cookie jar to use if provided.
-This is a dict of cookie structures.|ordereddict.Dict user_agent|If specified, set a HTTP User-Agent.|string
+This is a dict of cookie structures.|ordereddict.Dict user_agent|If specified, set a HTTP User-Agent.|string secret|If specified, use this managed secret.
+The secret should be of type 'HTTP Secrets'.
+Alternatively specify the Url as secret://name|string files|If specified, upload these files using multipart form upload.
+For example [dict(file="My filename.txt", path=OSPath, accessor="auto"),]|list of ordereddict.Dict

 Required Permissions:
 <i class="linkcolour label pull-right label-success">COLLECT_SERVER</i>